 We do not ship products.
 In addition to some tricky state laws for transporting food out of state, we believe there is great value in seeing where your food is produced.

 We deliver most foods to Wichita every two weeks.
 Our delivery runs every other Tuesday evening and has two drop points– northwest Wichita and east Wichita– where members can meet to pick up their orders.
-Call 620-663-1470 or email email@example.com to learn more.
+There is a $10 delivery fee.
+Call 620-663-1470 or email firstname.lastname@example.org to learn more.

 Absolutely!
 We believe one of the greatest values in your food journey is to see where your food is grown and produced.
 You are always welcome to visit Jako Farm to shop in our farm store or relax and in our kids’ play area.
 (If it’s your first time to Jako Farm, please click the “Become a member” button at the top right to find instructions for your fist visit.)